maxng07/ted-gui/README.md

 <p>
 <h2> Additional Use-Case </h2>
 Using TED WASM for Field Encryption of sensitive data or confidential data in forms before POSTING in HTTPS/TLS to Content Distribution Network or the Origin Server.
-Data such as Credit card number, Personal identifiable number can remain encrypted at rest, until the Application that handles it, decrypts the data.
+Data such as Credit card details commonly needed for payment, Personal identifiable number can remain encrypted at rest, until the Application that handles it, decrypts the data.
 <p>
 <h2>Licensing </h2>
 All RIGHTS RESERVED.